Introduction

 To enable debug cuteness, tick the "Enable remote debug console" checkbox in the builder window, and make sure the IP address that displays next to it is the IP of your computer.
 The app will send its data over TCP ports 5001 and 5002, so you should also make sure that the remote debug console window is open on your PC and that no firewall or other "Internet Security" stupidware gets in the way (at least for these protocol/port pairs).

-NOTE: each time you toggle this checkbox, the project must be rebuilt from source in order to embed or disembed some additional code.
+NOTE: each time you toggle this checkbox, the project must be rebuilt from source to embed or disembed some additional code.
 If you get linker errors such as: duplicate symbol _main

 or ld: entry point (_main) undefined

-, then it means you toggled the remote debug console on/off without rebuilding.
+, then it means you toggled the remote debug console on/off without doing a full rebuild.
 Simply tick the "Rebuild all files (once)" checkbox to fix it.

 In order to submit an app to the App Store, you need to send it using your App Store Connect account to the App Store Connect website.
 This can be done using the App Store Connect upload tool.